 May tries to put her bandana on, but it flies off with the wind.
 Manaphy, seeing this, goes after her bandana, even though it keeps getting carried away by various Water Pokemon.
 And because the most intelligent thing you can do with a baby Pokemon who is leading you to a legendary sea temple that hardly anyone ever gets to see while you’re being pursued by a bunch of criminals who want both Manaphy and the sea crown that is at said sea temple is lose sight of him for hours on end……..they lose Manaphy for hours on end.
 They decide that they have to find him with a submarine.

 May blames herself for Manaphy’s disappearance, claiming it probably ran away because of how she was treating it….Uh….huh?
 Treating it how?
 Last time she saw Manaphy, she ran off crying.
 Last time Manaphy looked for May, Ash distracted it.
-She never once yelled at him or pushed him away or anything.
+She never once yelled at it or pushed it away or anything.

 Phantom begins to make his move, and Manaphy manages to finally retrieve May’s bandana.
 Ya know, May doesn’t seem too attached to that bandanna.
 She loses it, doesn’t say anything about it and walks around like nothing happened.